Republican Force

 The Republican Force (Fuerza Republicana, FR) is a provincial conservative political party in Tucumán Province, Argentina.

-The party was set up by Antonio Domingo Bussi, who was Tucumán's Governor during the early years of the National Reorganization Process.
+The party was set up by Antonio Domingo Bussi, who was Tucumán's governor during the early years of the National Reorganization Process.

-As of 2009, Fuerza Republicana holds one of Tucumán's three senators, Carlos Salazar.
-The Party's second senator, Delia Pinchetti de Sierra Morales, resigned from Republican Force in May 2009 after being dropped as a candidate, and has since joined the Unión Pro Federal.
+In 2009, Fuerza Republicana had one of Tucumán's three senators, Carlos Salazar.
+The party's second senator, Delia Pinchetti de Sierra Morales, resigned from Republican Force in May 2009 after being dropped as a candidate, and joined the Unión Pro Federal.
 FR has been part of a coalition with a minor, free market-oriented party, Recreate for Growth (itself aligned to the Unión Pro).

-Its leading politician, Ricardo Bussi, son of Antonio Bussi, was a senator until 2007 when he stood for Governor of Tucumán Province without success.
+Its leading politician, Ricardo Bussi, son of Antonio Bussi, was a senator until 2007 when he stood for election as governor of Tucumán Province without success.